localstack/docs/content/en/user-guide/aws/codebuild/index.md

 {{< /command >}}

 Make note of the `id` information given in output, since it can be used to query the status of the build.
-If you inspect the running containers (e.g., with the `docker ps -a` command), you will notice a container with the `localstack-codebuild` prefix (followed by the ID of the build), which CodeBuild started to execute the build.
+If you inspect the running containers (e.g., with the `docker ps -a` command), you will notice a container with the `localstack-codebuild` prefix (followed by the build ID), which CodeBuild started to execute the build.
 This container will be responsible to start a Docker compose stack that executes the actual build.

 As said, you can inspect the status of the build with the following command: